2teaspoonsminced fresh thyme or sage leavesor 1 teaspoon dried thyme or sage

 1 to 1 ½cupslow-sodium vegetable broth

-In a large bowl, place the cornbread, then drizzle over 1 cup of the broth and the cream (feel free to drizzle over up to ½ cup of turkey drippings if desired.
+Place the cornbread in the prepared baking pan, then drizzle over 1 cup of the broth and the cream (feel free to drizzle over up to ½ cup of turkey drippings if desired, but note that the dressing will no longer be vegetarian).
 Toss well.
 Add the vegetables and toss to combine.
-If the mixture still seems a bit dry, add in as much as another ½ cup of the chicken broth.
+If the mixture still seems a bit dry, add in as much as another ½ cup of the vegetable broth.

 Turn the mixture into the prepared baking pan and cover with foil.
-Bake for 20 minutes, then remove the foil and bake for another 30 minutes or so until the stuffing is cooked through and the top is browned and crispy.
+Bake for 20 minutes, then remove the foil and bake for another 30 minutes or so until the stuffing is firm and the top is browned and crispy.